adamwarlock1248/election/README.md

 ```
 truffle migrate --reset
 ```
-If the above command is not working then run the following command.
+If the above command is not working then run the following command:
 ```
 npx truffle migrate --reset
 ```